-Economic research, consulting, and litigation support dealing with ocean resources and ocean-related industries and markets.
+Economic Research, Consulting, and Litigation Support ocean economics dealing with ocean resources and ocean-related industries and markets.

 Ocean Conservation Initiative: